-This resource page for expatriate Canadians offers referrals to trusted professionals to help you buy real estate in Canada, to help with a spousal sponsorships for Permanent Resident status, guide you in planning a complex financial and tax move, and to prepare your legal considerations.
-I have also written a short primer on considerations for choosing professionals who work well with expatriate Canadians ("Read first! ...", below) that I recommend you consider as you go about choosing and engaging professionals.
+This resource page offers referrals to trusted professionals who can support you with the purchase of real estate in Canada, help with a spousal sponsorships for Permanent Resident status, guide you in planning a complex financial and tax move, and help you prepare your legal picture for a move to Canada.
+I've written a short primer on choosing professionals who work well with expatriate Canadians ("Read first! ...", below) that I recommend you consider as you go about choosing and engaging professionals.

-Choosing professionals in Canada you can trust is very important as an Expat!
-Whether you need help purchasing or managing real estate in Canada, advise you on your finances & taxes, and move your life back to Canada is very important.
-It is more important for you to have the right professionals on your team than for Canadians already living in Canada.
+Choosing professionals in Canada who you can trust is very important as an Expat!
+Whether you need help purchasing or managing real estate in Canada, advising you on your finances & taxes, or moving your household and life back to Canada it is more important for you to have the right professionals on your team than for Canadians who already live in Canada.

-Because you will rely on these professionals to understand your special expatriate context, give you guidance that is relevant to your non-resident status, educate you on how things work right now in Canada, and be patient and supportive as you work through your research and decision making.
+The reason: You will rely more heavily on these professionals to understand your special expatriate context, give you guidance that is relevant to your non-resident status, educate you on how things work in Canada, and who can be patient and supportive as you work through your research and decision making.
 And the process of preparing to move back can be a longer time frame than for their typical Canadian client living in Canada.

 Most professionals in Canada will not understand your context, are not used to dealing with expatriate clients, and quite frankly, do not want to spend the time and energy getting to know you.

-The reason most professionals in Canada are not able to help you is because they have built their foundational way of dealing with clients as a structured process.
+The reason most professionals in Canada are not able to help you is because they have built their way of dealing with clients as a structured process.
 They did not build the foundation of their service on the basis of a relationship with a real human being.
-Canada is quite "process oriented" (see: Success Orientations) and if you, the expatriate who is living in the U.S. or abroad, are different from their regular clients, you don't fit nicely into their structured process!
+Canada is quite "process oriented" (see: Success Orientations) and if you, the expatriate who is living in the U.S. or abroad, is different from their regular clients then you don't fit nicely into their structured process!

-And if you don't fit nicely into their process, you may not be easy clients they can simply push through their process.
+And if you don't fit nicely into their process, they think you won't be easy clients they can simply push through their process.
 If they can't quickly push you through their process then they will have to do more work.

-And if you are not easy clients and you require them to do more work (even if it is only a bit more, you are not desireable clients for this kind of professional.
+And if you are not easy clients and you require them to do more work (even if it is only a bit more work!), you are not desirable clients for this kind of professional.

 Three suggested screening criteria: